-The following table sets forth the expected beneficial ownership of the Company's securities as of the August 15, 2022 for (i) each member of the Board of Directors, (ii) each named executive officer (as defined below), (iii) each person known to the Company and expected to be the beneficial owner of more than 5% of the Company's securities and (iv) the members of the Board and the named executive officers of the Company as a group.
+The following table sets forth the expected beneficial ownership of the Company's securities as of the September 21, 2023 for (i) each member of the Board of Directors, (ii) each named executive officer, (iii) each person known to the Company and expected to be the beneficial owner of more than 5% of the Company's securities and (iv) the members of the Board and the named executive officers of the Company as a group.
 Beneficial ownership is determined according to the rules of the SEC.
 Generally, a person has beneficial ownership of a security if the person possesses sole or shared voting or investment power of that security, including any securities that a person has the right to acquire beneficial ownership within 60 days.
-Information with respect to beneficial owners of more than 5% of the Company's securities is based on completed questionnaires and related information provided by such beneficial owners as of August 15, 2022.
+Information with respect to beneficial owners of more than 5% of the Company's securities is based on, as applicable, completed questionnaires and related information provided by or known about such beneficial owners as of September 21, 2023.
 Except as indicated, all shares of the Company's securities will be owned directly, and the person or entity listed as the beneficial owner has sole voting and investment power.
-The address for each director and executive officer is c/o Columbia Care Inc., 680 Fifth Ave., 24th Floor, New York, New York 10019.
+The address for each director and executive officer is c/o The Cannabist Company Holdings Inc., 680 Fifth Ave., 24th Floor, New York, New York, New York 10019.